All GLP-1 medications from licensed 503A pharmacies Browse Products

 What Clinical Data Shows

-The FDA-approved labeling for Vyleesi (the brand name version of PT-141) does not list alcohol as a specific contraindication.
-However, clinical trials did not extensively study the combination, and the prescribing information notes that PT-141 can cause nausea and blood pressure changes that alcohol may worsen.
+The FDA-approved labeling for Vyleesi (the brand name version of PT-141) doesn't list alcohol as a specific contraindication.
+But clinical trials did not extensively study the combination, and the prescribing information notes that PT-141 can cause nausea and blood pressure changes that alcohol may worsen.

 Anecdotal reports from users suggest that even moderate alcohol consumption before or after a PT-141 injection tends to increase nausea and reduce the peptide's desired effects.
 PT-141 side effects